Search

 Mid-Season Tomato

 85 days.
 Solanum lycopersicum.
 Open Pollinated.
 Brandywine Pink Tomato.
 The plant produces good yields of 1 to 1 ½ lb pinkish red beefsteak tomatoes.
-It has a rich old fashioned tomato flavor.
-This variety won several taste testing awards and is one of the best tasting tomatoes in the world.
+It is a popular tomato widely regarded as one of the best-tasting, with a rich, complex, sweet-tangy old-fashioned flavor, silky texture, and relatively few seeds.
+This variety won several taste-testing awards and is one of the best-tasting tomatoes in the world.
 Perfect for sandwiches, salads, and slicing.
 A potato leaf variety.
+An Amish heirloom variety dating back to 1885.
+Also known as Brandywine Tomato.
 An excellent choice for home gardens.
-An Amish heirloom variety from the USA dating back to 1885.
 United States Department of Agriculture, PI 639209.
+A variety from the USA.
 Indeterminate.

 Germination: 90%